 - A group of up to 3 students can complete a Models & Inventions entry.
-The highest year level in the group will determine the year category of the entry. - The Risk Assessment for Models & Inventions form must be completed and signed by a teacher before you start your entry. - The ideas demonstrated in the model or invention must be your own work. - Your model or invention must be no larger than 1 m in height $\times$ 1 m in width $\times$ 1m in length. - Your model or invention must not weigh more than 8 kg. - Your model or invention cannot be built from a kit without additional original input. - Your model or invention must not include live animals or plants. - · Your model must not include liquids or require the use of mains power. - Your model or invention must not include any items of value - SASTA cannot accept responsibility for any loss or theft of goods. - All parts must be clearly labelled with your ID number (see Identification Label), because parts may become separated during judging or transport.
+The highest year level in the group will determine the year category of the entry. - The Risk Assessment for Models & Inventions form must be completed and signed by a teacher before you start your entry. - The ideas demonstrated in the model or invention must be your own work. - Your model or invention must be no larger than 75cm in height x 75cm in width x 75cm in length. - Your model or invention must not weigh more than 8 kg. - Your model or invention cannot be built from a kit without additional original input. - Your model or invention must not include live • animals or plants. - Your model must not require the use of mains power. - Although the use of liquids is not encouraged, if using liquids for hydraulics or to replicate venom (for example), the liquid must be contained in a container & clearly labelled with what kind of liquid is in case of leaks. - Your model or invention must not include any items of value - SASTA cannot accept responsibility for any loss or theft of goods. - All parts must be clearly labelled with your ID number (see Identification Label), because parts may become separated during judging or transport.

-- Monday 22 July Friday 26 July: report & risk assessment submitted online - Tuesday 30 July: project delivered onsite
+- Monday 21 July Sunday 27 July: report & risk assessment submitted online - Wednesday 30 July: project delivered onsite